Further Information about Common Laurel Hedge Plants (Cherry Laurel)

 You might also find our evergreen hedging page useful, here you can find our entire selection of evergreen hedging species in one place.

-Common Laurel hedges can be trimmed at any time during the growing season (avoiding the coldest months of the year so the cut edges don’t get frosted).
-We recommend trimming in either early Spring (before the Laurel hedge is growing) or in Autumn when growth has finished but before the onset of winter, so the cut edges have chance to heal over before the frost.
+The best time to trim a Common Laurel hedge plant is any time during the growing season (avoiding the coldest months of the year so the cut edges don’t get frosted).
+We recommend trimming in either early Spring (before the Common Laurel hedge is growing) or in Autumn when growth has finished but before the onset of winter, so the cut edges have chance to heal over before the frost.

-You can trim your Cherry Laurel hedge with shears, secateurs or a hedge trimmer.
+You can trim your Common Laurel hedge plants with shears, secateurs or a hedge trimmer.
 Many books will tell you to use secateurs because Laurels have large leaves and the cut edges left by a hedge trimmer will leave them looking unkempt.
-It isn’t really necessary, especially if you trim in the Spring so the new growth covers the cut edges quickly.
-Our own long-suffering Laurel hedge at the nursery gets snipped at every Autumn for many thousands of cuttings before receiving a ‘Farmers haircut’ with the same giant tractor mounted hedge trimmer that cuts the rest of our (several miles) of field boundary hedges here on the nursery.
+It isn’t really necessary, any leaves damaged by hedge trimmers tend to be purely aesthetic, with some browning around the edges.
+If you trim in the Spring the new growth covers the cut edges quickly.

-So don’t be afraid of being hard on your Laurel hedge, by trimming it back ‘tight’ each year you will avoid it becoming wider and wider as time goes by taking up more valuable garden than is necessary and eventually needing drastic remedial action.
-Regardless of when you trim your Cherry Laurel hedge we would recommend giving it a balanced feed each Spring before growth starts, ideally together with a generous mulch (applied before dry weather) to retain moisture at the roots during the growing season.
-Well treated Laurel hedges will make good annual growth and the foliage will be a lustrous, rich deep green.
-Healthy Laurels like this will tend to be trouble free because they resist pests and diseases (as well as being a splendid addition to your property!).
+Don’t be afraid of being hard on your Cherry Laurel hedging; by trimming it back ‘tight’ each year you will avoid it becoming wider and wider as time goes, taking up more valuable garden space than is necessary and eventually needing drastic remedial action.
+Well-treated Common Laurel hedging will show good annual growth and the foliage will be a lustrous, rich deep green.

-We are sometimes asked about large and (seemingly) hopelessly overgrown Cherry Laurel hedges or trees, on many occasions customers have asked what they can plant there instead, do they need to replace the soil etc – after the old hedge has been dug up and disposed of.
+We are sometimes asked about large and seemingly hopelessly overgrown Cherry Laurel hedges or trees – customers have asked what they can plant there instead (do they need to replace the soil, etc.) after the old hedge has been dug up and disposed of.

-In most cases there is no need to rip the old hedge out at all.
-While this answer doesn’t do much to flatter the Hopes Grove Laurel sales figures, the fact is that like many hedging species, Cherry Laurels can be subjected to the most drastic surgery (right back to bare stumps) and they will regenerate with young green shoots soon after.
-Especially if the operation is booked in for early Spring and is followed with a convalescent feed and mulch.
-Even the most unpromisingly woody Laurel specimens can be coaxed back to a lustrous display of shiny green foliage within two or three seasons.
+In most cases, there is no need to rip the old hedge out at all.
+Cherry Laurels can be subjected to the most drastic surgery (right back to bare stumps) and they will regenerate with young green shoots soon after.
+Especially if the operation is booked for early Spring and is followed with a convalescent feed and mulch.
+Even the most unpromising woody Common Laurel specimens can be coaxed back to a lustrous display of shiny green foliage within two or three seasons.

 Feeding a Cherry Laurel hedge.

-When you are planting a new Laurel hedge we always recommend using bone meal, this is a natural organic fertiliser that should be well mixed with the soil.
-One kilo of bone meal should be enough for approx. 15 metres of Cherry Laurel hedge planting.
-(We would also strongly recommend using Rootgrow at the time of planting.
-These naturally occurring native fungi form a symbiotic relationship with your new Laurel plants almost immediately allowing them to develop the large secondary root system necessary for successful growth and establishment without delay)
+When you first plant Common Laurel hedge plants, we always recommend using bone meal, this is a natural organic fertiliser that should be well mixed with the soil.
+One kilo of bone meal should be enough for approx. 15 metres of Common Laurel hedging plants.
+We would also strongly recommend using Rootgrow at the time of planting.
+These naturally occurring native fungi form a symbiotic relationship with your new Laurel plants almost immediately allowing them to develop the large secondary root system necessary for successful growth and establishment without delay.

-Once your Cherry Laurel hedge is established we would recommend an annual feed early in the spring with a balanced fertiliser such as our After-plant feed, this is really beneficial to a Laurel (or any other evergreen!) hedge if applied at the same time as a mulch (a layer moisture retaining material like bark chippings, lawn mowings or garden compost).
+We would recommend an annual feed early in the spring with a balanced fertiliser such as our After-plant feed.
+This is really beneficial to a Cherry Laurel hedge, or any other evergreen, if applied at the same time as a mulch (a layer of moisture retaining material like well-seasoned bark chippings, lawn mowings or garden compost).

-Freshly planted Laurels (especially bare roots – and sometimes root ball plants too) can ‘moult’ some many their leaves after planting.
-(Often, they will turn yellow first) This is more common if the weather is very harsh during winter or turns very warm in the spring when a new hedge is planted late in the season.
+Freshly planted Common Laurel hedge plants can ‘moult’ some of their many leaves after planting.
+This is more common if the weather is very harsh during winter, or turns very warm in the spring when a new hedge is planted late in the season.
 Leaf loss is a stress response to conserve water.
-If the new plants are kept well-watered and have been planted in suitable soil they should re leaf soon after the start of the growing season once the roots have become established.
+If the new plants are kept well-watered and have been planted in suitable soil they should re-leaf soon after the start of the growing season, once the roots have become established.
 Leaf drop can be minimised by good soil preparation, sufficient watering after planting, mulching and the application of Rootgrow will also help the new root system to establish much more quickly.

 Winter frost damage is often associated with very cold winds leading to the browning of the leaves on exposed parts of the plant.
 This may be at the edges or completely over the surface of the foliage.
 These damaged leaves will be moulted in the Spring and fresh new foliage will appear.

 Spring frost damage is more common, as with many garden plants this occurs when a late frost comes after the plants have started to grow in the spring.
 The new growths will often become blackened and will shrivel very quickly.
-Again, this is not serious as the plants will make new secondary growths within a few weeks as the weather is becoming warmer and the days getting longer anyway.
+Again, this is not serious as the Common Laurel hedging plants will make new secondary growths within a few weeks as the weather is becomes warmer and the days get longer.